How do Language Models Bind Entities in Context?: Introduction

 Question: Which city does Bob live in? \end{lquote} In this example the LM has to represent the associations \textit{lives(Alice, Paris)} and \textit{lives(Bob, Bangkok)}.
 We call this the \emph{binding problem}---for the predicate \textit{lives}, \textit{Alice} is bound to \textit{Paris} and \textit{Bob} to \textit{Bangkok}.
 Since predicates are bound in-context, binding must occur in the activations, rather than in the weights as with factual recall \citep{rome}.
 This raises the question: how do LMs represent binding information in the context such that they can be later recalled?

 Overall, our key technical contribution is the identification of a robust general mechanism in LMs for solving the binding problem.
 The mechanism relies on \emph{binding IDs}, which are abstract concepts that LMs use internally to mark variables in the same predicate apart from variables in other predicates (Fig. \ref{fig:binding-illustration}).
-Using causal mediation analysis we empirically verify two key properties of the binding ID mechanism (Section \ref{sec: existence}).
+Using causal mediation analysis we empirically verify two key properties of the binding ID mechanism (\cref{sec: existence}): factorizability and position independence.

-Turning to the structure of binding IDs, we find that binding IDs are represented as vectors which are bound to variables by simple addition (Section \ref{sec: structure}).
+Turning to the structure of binding IDs, we find that binding IDs are represented as vectors which are bound to variables by simple addition (\cref{sec: structure}) in the activation space.
 Further, we show that binding IDs occupy a subspace, in the sense that linear combinations of binding IDs are still valid binding IDs, even though random vectors are not.

-Lastly, we find that binding IDs are ubiquitous and transferable (Section \ref{sec: generality}).
+Lastly, we find that binding IDs are ubiquitous and transferable (\cref{sec: generality}).
 They are used by every sufficiently large model in the LLaMA \citep{llama} and Pythia \citep{Pythia} families, and their fidelity increases with scale.
 They are used for a variety of synthetic binding tasks with different surface forms, and binding vectors from one task transfer to other tasks.
-Finally, we qualify our findings by showing that despite their ubiquity, binding IDs are not universal: we exhibit a question-answering task where an alternate mechanism, ``direct binding'', is used instead.
+Finally, we qualify our findings by showing that despite their ubiquity, binding IDs are not universal: we exhibit a question-answering task where an alternate mechanism, ``direct binding'', is used instead (\cref{apx: mcq}).
+We release code and datasets here: \url{https://github.com/jiahai-feng/binding-iclr}